 Here’s a few other ways downtime can hurt your business:

-4. Overtime, Repair and Recovery, Compensatory Costs – In the above case, imagine the overtime wages the business would have to incur if they were to make up for the work loss they faced owing to downtime.
+In the above case, imagine the overtime wages the business would have to incur if they were to make up for the work loss they faced owing to downtime.
 In addition, there’s always the cost of repair—the money the business would have to shell out to fix the issue that caused the downtime and get the server up and running again.
 In some cases, businesses would have to incur additional costs to make customers happy.
-These could include giving away the product for free or at a discount, or using priority shipping to make up for a delayed order.
+These could include giving away the product for free or at a discount or using priority shipping to make up for a delayed order.

 The bottom line—one natural disaster, one technical snag or just one power outage has the power to put you out of business – both virtually and in reality.
 It’s probably time to think about how you can mitigate the threat of a possible downtime and whether your MSP can act as an effective and efficient ally in this battle for you.